Toward a world without a need to fight against breast cancer

 Having a regular routine of self examination for breast cancer can be very effective at finding small changes in the breast, such as lumps inside the tissue, tightened or discolored skin, or secretion from the nipples.
 These are all common early indicators of possible breast cancer.
 However, since early detection of breast cancer can sometimes be difficult through self exams alone, regular breast cancer examinations are also important.

 Lily MedTech’s Ring Echo＊ system is an innovative diagnostic imaging system for detecting breast cancer using a ring-type ultrasonic transducer, developed from ultrasound imaging technology from Faculty of Medicine and School of Engineering, The University of Tokyo.
-We conduct clinical trials with some hospitals such as the Tsukuba International Breast Clinic and the University of Tokyo Hospital.
+We conduct clinical research with some hospitals such as the Tsukuba International Breast Clinic and the University of Tokyo Hospital.

 ＊Transducers arrayed in circulate shape, which enable us to obtain homogeneous and high-resolution images.